 - Input: The input should be an initial state from which the model will start

 - Output: There are many possible outputs as there are a variety of solutions to a particular problem

 - Training: The training is based upon the input, The model will return a state and the user will decide to reward or punish the model based on its output.

 - The best solution is decided based on the maximum reward.

 |Reinforcement learning||Supervised learning|

-Positive Reinforcement is defined as when an event, occurs due to a particular behavior, increases the strength and the frequency of the behavior.
-In other words it has a positive effect on the behavior.
+- Positive: Positive Reinforcement is defined as when an event, occurs due to a particular behavior, increases the strength and the frequency of the behavior.
+In other words, it has a positive effect on behavior.

 Advantages of reinforcement learning are: